faressc/dl4ad/slides/07-tricks_of_the_trade.md

 <div style="font-size: 0.8em;">

 - Once you have a working model with good generalization performance, try to tune the hyperparameters
+- Have a good version control system in place to track experiments - e.g., [dvc](https://dvc.org/)
+- Have a systematic way to log and visualize training and validation metrics - e.g., [tensorboard](https://www.tensorflow.org/tensorboard) or [wandb](https://wandb.ai/) (Commercial)
+- Optimize computation efficiency i.e., use mixed precision training
 - Use random search or Bayesian optimization instead of grid search - i.e. with [optuna](https://optuna.org/)
 - Focus on tuning the learning rate first, as it has the largest impact on performance
 - Then tune the batch size, model architecture, and regularization parameters